Ptah: Origin and symbolism

-Ptah is an Egyptian creator god who conceived the world and brought it into being through the creative power of speech.
+Ptah is an Egyptian creator God who conceived the world and brought it into being through the creative power of speech.
 A hymn to Ptah dating to the Twenty-second Dynasty of Egypt says Ptah "crafted the world in the design of his heart," and the Shabaka Stone, from the Twenty-Fifth Dynasty, says Ptah "gave life to all the gods and their kas as well, through this heart and this tongue."
+Ptah creating the world through heart and tongue, has been subject to comparative interest, in particular with the Jewish conceptions of divine word as a creative process.

 Epithets

 He bears many epithets that describe his role in ancient Egyptian religion and its importance in society at the time: